 If you are a beneficial owner of shares held in street name, there are two ways you can change your vote.
 You can submit new voting instructions to your broker or other agent.
-Alternatively, if you have obtained a legal proxy from the broker or other agent that holds your shares giving you the right to vote those shares, you can attend the Annual Meeting and vote in person.
+Alternatively, if you have obtained a legal proxy from the broker or other agent that holds your shares giving you the right to vote those shares, you can attend the Annual Meeting and vote in person (or online with your control number if the meeting is held virtually).